The founder and managing consultant of Ascend Consulting is Anamaria Magri Pantea.

 Holding an Honours Degree in Economics with specialisation in finance and a Master in Business Administration with Distinction, Anamaria has over 20 years of experience in economic and business development, with a particular focus on innovative projects structuring, planning and funding sourcing, their initiation, coordination, supervision and evaluation.

 She also has extensive expertise in the EU and UN environments and their funding and support programmes (facilitating access to, managing and monitoring its implementation), particularly in areas related to innovation, enterprise competitiveness, entrepreneurship, ICT, energy and sustainability, education and training, maritime services and life sciences.

 Anamaria has both local, regional and international experience, having worked with/in public, private and non-governmental organisations.
 During her tenure at Malta Investment Management Co.
 Ltd (MIMCOL), she was involved in various consulting assignments – from competitive processes for the valorization of State’s assets through private sector involvement, to the development of Malta’s Vision 2015 and beyond.
 She was also responsible for establishing and managing the Malta National Contact Point for the EU’s Competitiveness and Innovation Franework Programme focused on supporting SMEs.

 Anamaria also worked directly with the European Commission within the European Institute of Innovation and Technology (EIT) where she supported the development of the first three Knowledge and Innovation Communities.
 These are EU-wide pioneering projects bringing together in a long-term collaborative framework businesses, research and education organisations to address current societal challenges (e.g. the use of ICT as an enabler, energy sustainability, climate change).

-Currently she is still engaged with the European Commission and various other EU, intergovernmental and national bodies, as an independent expert, evaluator and reviewer on a number of their funding and support programmes.
-These include the Horizon 2020 Framework Programme for Research & Innovation, the programme for the Competitiveness of SMEs and Enterprises (COSME), the COST programme of Cooperation in Science and Technology, the Fusion4energy, Ambient Assisted Living, Eurostars, ENPI CBC MED and ERANETMED programmes, the Central European Initiative, etc.
+Currently she is still engaged with the European Commission, the EIT and various other EU, intergovernmental and national bodies, as an independent expert, evaluator and reviewer on a number of their funding and support programmes.
+These include the Horizon Framework Programmes for Research & Innovation, the programmes for the competitiveness of SMEs and enterprises (COSME, SMP), the European Maritime and Fisehries Fund, the COST programme of Cooperation in Science and Technology, ENPI CBC MED and ERA-NET programmes, Malta’s ERDF SME Consultancy Scheme, business advisory schemes of Malta Enterprise, the RDI Commercialisation Voucher Programme of Malta Council for Science and Technology, etc.